Pork Cuts Explained

 If you had something special in mind send us an email or call.
 The butchers can probably do it, but we will have to check before proceeding.

 Spare ribs are the most common cut here.
 They grill up amazingly and are an excellent summer treat.
+You will receive spare ribs in your pork share automatically.

 Absolutely the best cut on the hog in our opinion.
 Also known as Boston Butt and Picnic shoulder.
 You can do a couple things here.

-- Get the shoulder made into blade steaks
+- Get shoulder made into shoulder steaks

 - Turn the shoulder into sausage